 OTC Policy Amendment Preferred Alternative

 The State Water Board is considering an amendment to the OTC Policy consistent with Alternative 1, to extend the compliance date for Redondo Beach for two years until December 31, 2023.
-The need to extend Redondo Beach to address system grid reliability concerns is supported by the SACCWIS recommendation, the information in the 2021 SACCWIS Report, and the information in this Staff Report.
+The need to extend Redondo Beach to address system grid reliability concerns is supported by the SACCWIS recommendation, the information in the Final 2021 SACCWIS Report, and the information in this Staff Report.

 Addendum to the 2010 Final SED